140 E second Street

 Yikes!
 Tom and I had no idea how economically depressed the city of Flint had become, until we visited it in June of 2007.
 It was no surprise to find that the Capitol Theatre was closed, and that no other businesses in the same building were open and operating.

-On the bright side, there are signs of redevelopment throughout the downtown area, and there were signs of a renovation /restoration of the old theatre as well!
-The economically depressed city of Flint, like The Capitol Theatre, is finally getting a long, overdue face lift and renovation, thanks to the private sector and government forces who have finally have come together to provide money for urban renewal funds to be used in the bedraggled downtown area.
+On the bright side, there are signs of redevelopment throughout the downtown area, and there were signs of a renovation/restoration of the old theatre as well!
+The economically depressed city of Flint, like The Capitol Theatre, is finally getting a long, overdue face lift and renovation, thanks to the private sector and government forces who have finally come together to provide money for urban renewal funds to be used in the bedraggled downtown area.

 When this 20 million renovation project/urban renewal project is finished and the theatre is fully restored to it former magnificent state, it is hoped that the Capitol Theatre will be a huge draw to get people in a 60 mile radius to come to downtown Flint for not only the entertainment offered at the theatre, but also to spend money in a newly updated and renovated downtown area, bringing economic recovery and prosperity.